Circuit de Monaco: Layout history and lap records

-The layout history and official race lap records at the Circuit de Monaco are listed as:
+As of May 2025, the layout history and fastest official race lap records at the Circuit de Monaco are listed as:

 Weather

 The Monaco Grand Prix is run on the final Sunday of May, in a transition between spring and summer.
 Monaco, in general, has a hot-summer Mediterranean climate (Köppen Csa), although since the track is only used for a brief period in May, when it is being used it has a narrower temperature range than the principality itself has throughout the year.
 For the Monaco Grand Prix, temperatures are usually around 20 C in terms of ambient conditions, whereas sun exposure can make the track itself a bit warmer than that.
 Still, soft tyre compounds often tend to hold up well around Monaco courtesy of surface temperatures being fairly moderate.
 The maritime moderation make May heatwaves rather unlikely.

 Although the Mediterranean precipitation pattern leads to Monaco being quite dry by late May, due to the urban and narrow nature of the circuit, rainfall combined with the painted areas and the long tunnel makes wet racing extremely challenging.
-This was demonstrated by the 1984, 1996, 1997, 2008 and 2016 events.
+This was demonstrated by the 1984, 1996, 1997, 2008, 2016, 2022 and 2023 events.
 The 1984 event was red-flagged due to track conditions being deemed too dangerous with the race not being restarted.
 In 1996, the mixed-weather conditions caused carnage, paving way for Olivier Panis' shock win in an unfancied Ligier.
 The following year, the 1997 race winner Michael Schumacher got the chequered flag after just 62 of the planned 78 laps due to the very slow pace of half a minute slower than dry-weather lap times on the very wet track seeing the clock hit the two hours of maximum time well before the race distance was completed.

 The tunnel can be sprinkled under wet conditions to provide for consistent track conditions, although during a full-wet race the tunnel gets drier throughout.